 Can You Take MCT Oil on An Empty Stomach?

 Do not take MCT oil on an empty stomach especially if you’re a newcomer to it.
-Taking MCT oil on an empty stomach can cause diarrhea, stomach ache and GI issues.
+Taking MCT oil on an empty stomach can cause diarrhoea, stomach ache and GI issues.

 Best Brands of MCT Oil and Where to Buy MCT Oil